 The Shema Bulla

-In 2020, a bulla (clay seal impression) of Shema was authenticated by Ben-Gurion University Professor, Yuval Goren.9 The bulla’s impression is almost identical to the much larger Megiddo Seal.
+In 2020, Ben-Gurion University Professor, Yuval Goren, claimed to have authenticated a bulla (clay seal impression) of Shema, servant of Jeroboam.9 The bulla’s impression is almost identical to the much larger Megiddo Seal.
 It bears the image of a roaring lion and a paleo-Hebrew inscription, “(Belonging) to Shema, Servant of Jeroboam.”
 The clay bulla was purchased in the 1980’s without provenance from a Bedouin antiquities dealer, leading many to believe it was a forgery.
-However, Goren developed a strict set of testing protocols involving a series of overlapping tests from a variety of disciplines, which led him to conclude the bulla was authentic.
+However, Goren claimed to have developed a strict set of testing protocols involving a series of overlapping tests from a variety of disciplines, which led him to conclude the bulla was authentic.
 The authentication of the seal impression of Shema, the servant of Jeroboam, if accurate and properly understood, is another artifact which affirms the historicity of King Jeroboam II.

 The Earthquake in the Days of Jeroboam